Cantique de Jean Racine: Recordings

-Cantique de Jean Racine has been recorded often, frequently with his Requiem.
+Cantique de Jean Racine has been recorded often, frequently with Fauré's Requiem.
 Paavo Järvi conducted in 2011 both works, combined with the first recording of Super flumina Babylonis, leading the Orchestre de Paris and its choir.
 A recording of both pieces in their original scoring was released in 2014 with the Choir of King's College, Cambridge, and the Orchestra of the Age of Enlightenment, conducted by Stephen Cleobury.